jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 We have emphasized so many times the benefits of having features with mean = 0 and $$ \sigma=1 $$

-But why we only stop in the input layer only.
-Batch normalization re-normalize a layer output.
-For example,  we re-normalize the output of the linear layer before feeding it into the ReLU.
+But why we only stop at the input layer only.
+Batch normalization re-normalizes a layer output.
+For example,  we re-normalizes the output of the linear layer before feeding it into the ReLU.
 ```python
 def affine_batchnorm_relu_forward(x, w, b, gamma, beta, bn_param):
   h, h_cache = affine_forward(x, w, b)